jasmo2/nodeReactTwitter/README.md

   - compare followers from both inputs
 - Construct the list to render The followers
 - Contstruct the item for the list and render data from server

+## Deployment
+The application is deploy on heroku.
+The url is _[twiter-node-react.herokuapp.com](https://twiter-node-react.herokuapp.com/)_

+The deploy process is to run a compiler on the server that deploys the code && run an script that "uglify && minify" it, for production environment.